boingboomtschak/boingboomtschak.github.io/about.md

 <a href="/">../</a>

 ```
-$ open aboutme.md
+$ cat about.txt
 ```

 # about me

 Graduate student in the computer science M.S. program at UC Santa Cruz.
-Graduate of Seattle University with a B.S. in computer science with a minor in studio art.
+Graduate of Seattle University with a B.S. in computer science and a minor in studio art.
 Interested in computer graphics, high-performance systems, research-driven development and the intersection of art, science, and programming.

 Avid user of command lines of all kinds, and appreciative of cross-platform development solutions.